impactfitnessoakland.com

 Body recomposition is the process of losing fat and gaining muscle at the same time — producing a change in body composition without large changes in scale weight.

-Most people who say they want to “lose weight” actually want body recomposition.
+Put simply: most people who say they want to “lose weight” actually want body recomposition.
 They want a smaller waist, more visible muscle, looser-fitting clothes, and the strength and energy that come with a more muscular body.
 The scale is a poor instrument for measuring any of that.

 Why It Matters